Basic Law Enforcement Training Overview

 - state that a background investigation was conducted.

-- Individuals must submit their sponsorship letter and college application to the Law Enforcement Training Center director at least 15 days prior to the courses scheduled start date.
-Applicants are accepted on a first-come, first-serve basis.
+- Individuals must submit their sponsorship letter and college application to the School Director at least 15 days prior to the courses' scheduled start date.
+Applicants are accepted on a first-come, first-served basis.
 Priority will be given to full-time employees of law enforcement agencies.

-- If accepted into the program, the student must submit completed North Carolina State Forms F-1 and F-2 on the first day of class.
-These forms can be provided by the sponsoring agency or obtained here: F-1 F-2
+- If accepted into the program, the student must submit completed North Carolina State Forms F-1 and F-2.